linosgian/ehlo/content/posts/curl.md

 What if a malicious user hosts a website that all it does is redirect to other protocols.
 Oh well, what can one do with this?
 Could `gopher://` mentioned above be used?
-I would bet it cannot, no way such an obscure and old protocol that has not seen the light of day the past decade is allowed.
+I would bet it cannot, no way such an obscure and old protocol that has not seen the light of day the past decade (or more) is allowed.

 It turns out up until recently that was the case.
 As seen in [libcurl's source code] the default *allowed* protocols are all protocols supported by libcurl except